microsoft/mixed-reality-extension-sdk/design/permissions.md

 Host apps must provide hooks for the MRE subsystem to obtain permission from users.
 This is provided to `MREAPI.InitializeAPI` as an implementation of `IPermissionManager`, which has the following methods:

-* `Task<IEnumerable<Permissions>> PromptForPermission(...)` - Request permissions from the user, and return a Task that resolves with those permissions the user has granted.
+* `Task<Permissions> PromptForPermission(...)` - Request permissions from the user, and return a Task that resolves with those permissions the user has granted.
 Takes the following arguments:
-	* `string appOrigin` - The origin of the MRE requesting permission, as described above.
+	* `Uri appLocation` - The URI of the MRE requesting permission, as described above.
-	* `string appDisplayName` - A human-readable identifier for the MRE server provided from the manifest.
 	* `IEnumerable<Permissions> permissionsNeeded` - A list of the permissions required to run the app.
 	* `IEnumerable<Permissions> permissionsWanted` - A list of permissions that the app can use, but are not needed to run.
+	* `Permissions permissionFlagsNeeded` - Same as `permissionsNeeded`, but in a bitfield.
+	* `Permissions permissionFlagsWanted` - Same as `permissionsWanted`, but in a bitfield.
-* `IEnumerable<Permissions> CurrentPermissions(...)` - Returns a list of the currently granted permissions.
+* `Permissions CurrentPermissions(...)` - Returns a bitfield of the currently granted permissions.
 Takes the following arguments:
-	* `string appOrigin` - The origin of the MRE for which we want the permission set.
+	* `Uri appLocation` - The URI of the MRE for which we want the permission set.
+* `event Action<Uri, Permissions, Permissions> OnPermissionDecisionsChanged`

 The `Permissions` enum has the `Flags` attribute and is on powers of 2 in case testing combinations is desired.